sammcj/smcleod/content/posts/2022-05-17-firefox-addons-2022/index.md

 So - what are the alternatives?

-For a desktop and mobile application [Strongbox](https://strongboxsafe.com) is by far the leading contender.
+For a desktop and mobile application [Strongbox](https://strongboxsafe.com) is a leading contender, but lacks good browser integration.

-They are actively working on an [official Firefox addon which in beta](https://addons.mozilla.org/en-GB/firefox/addon/strongbox-autofill/) which is currently in beta - so watch this space!
+They are actively working on an [official Firefox addon which in beta](https://addons.mozilla.org/en-GB/firefox/addon/strongbox-autofill/) which is currently in beta.

 In the mean time as Strongbox uses the standard KeyPassX format you can use the [KeePassXC-Browser](https://addons.mozilla.org/en-GB/firefox/addon/keepassxc-browser/) addon to access your Strongbox database within Firefox.